-Assembly Codes: The Logistics of Media (Duke University Press, Fall 2021).
+Assembly Codes: The Logistics of Media (Duke University Press, 2021).

 The contributors to Assembly Codes examine how media and logistics set the conditions for the circulation of information and culture.
 They document how logistics—the techniques of organizing and coordinating the movement of materials, bodies, and information—has substantially impacted the production, distribution, and consumption of media.
 At the same time, physical media, such as paperwork, along with media technologies ranging from phone systems to software are central to the operation of logistics.
 The contributors interrogate topics ranging from the logistics of film production and the construction of internet infrastructure to the environmental impact of the creation, distribution, and sale of vinyl records.
 They also reveal how logistical technologies have generated new aesthetic and performative practices.
 In charting the specific points of contact, dependence, and friction between media and logistics, Assembly Codes demonstrates that media and logistics are co-constitutive and that one cannot be understood apart from the other.

 “Extending vital histories of transportation and communication, this book explores mediation’s long dance with logistics.
 Media are not static: they form via the coordinated movement of materials, the calculating logics of supply chains, and the dynamic activities of networks.
 Assembly Codes gathers top thinkers who unfurl new paths for understanding media and logistics and boldly confront issues of difference, geopolitics, and planetary resources in the process.”

 Lisa Parks, Distinguished Professor of Film & Media Studies, University of California, Santa Barbara